-As someone living with a severe mental disorder, I am both fascinated and disgusted by the human mind.
+As someone living with a mental disorder, I am both fascinated and disgusted by the human mind.
 I’m always amazed at how our minds could come up with new inventions, beautiful art, stories and so much more.

 Under normal conditions, it can make you feel happy, empowered, confident and reasonably sad.
 However when a mental illness takes over the mind, it can create abnormal thoughts and feelings that lead to actions that are utterly detrimental and destructive - sometimes not just to yourself but the people around you.